Joelius300/HeatingDataMonitor/Readme.md

 # Summary
 Heating-data-monitor is the creative name of the monitoring system I built for our heating unit.
 It consists of a database, a receiving/parsing application, a real-time web application, some scripts, sarcastic documentation and more.

 This is the first web application I have ever worked on and it has given me some wonderful as well as some dreadful first experiences.
-To pay homage to the immense impact this project has had on me and how it shaped my path as a programmer, I _will_ write down some words on it's journey **TODO** :)
+To pay homage to the impact this project has had on me and how it shaped my path as a programmer, I _will_ write down some words on it's journey **TODO** :)

 # Goals
 As long as I have ideas for cool new features I will keep on expanding and rebuilding parts of this system.
 The following are my current ideas and goals.